Current

 PhD/Postdoc: PhD in Chemical Engineering, KU Leuven/Department of Materials Engineering, KU Leuven

-Xiaoyan Qing was born in Henan, China.
-She received her Bachelor's degree in Materials Chemistry from Nanchang Hangkong University in 2015, followed by a Master's degree in Chemical Engineering from Wuhan University of Technology in 2017.
-In 2018, she joined MDPI as an Assistant Editor.
-In 2025, she earned her PhD in Chemical Engineering at KU Leuven under the supervision of Prof. Pedro Fardim and Prof. Irene Taurino.
+Xiaoyan Qing was born in China.
+She received her Bachelor's degree in Materials Chemistry and Master's degree in Chemical Engineering.
+She earned her PhD in Chemical Engineering at KU Leuven.
 During her PhD, she was awarded internal funding from KU Leuven, which supported the initiation of her postdoctoral research in the group of Prof. Francisco Molina-Lopez at KU Leuven.
 Her research focuses on the design and characterization of multifunctional hydrogel materials, exploring their versatile applications in wearable sensors and bio-inspired neuromorphic computing.

 Shubhradip Guchait